fgeter/fortran_call_tree/README.md

 # fortran_call_tree
 This project is writen in python and its purposes is to read fortran 90 code and write out a subroutine/function call tree in .dot format.

-To execute the code fctree from the command line:
+To execute the the fctree.py code from the command line:

 python fctree.py [starting point in the code]